mvolkmann/blog/src/swift.md

 any cases without specified values are given default values.
 For example, if the type is `Int`, incrementing values starting with zero are assigned.
-And when the type is `String`, values matching the case name are assigned.
+When the type is `String`, values matching the case name are assigned.

 If no type is provided, the cases are not assigned default values.
 This differs from many other programming languages.

-An enumeration `case` value can be a collection type such as a tuple or object.
-Like structs and classes, enumerations can define initializers and methods.
-All of this seems like a misuse of enumerations.
-It seems better to use a struct or class for these cases.

 ```swift
 enum Color {